-Queenswood does not have a bonus payment scheme.
+Queenswood does not have a bonus payment scheme, therefore the requirement to report on the proportion of our staff receiving them is not applicable.

 Summary

 The gender pay gap at Queenswood does not stem from paying men and women differently for the same or equivalent work.
 All Teachers and Support Staff, regardless of gender, use the same pay scales and all roles are open to both male and females.
 Queenswood School is committed to equal opportunity and pay for all its employees.